-- 9. Smoking (including electric cigarettes) is not permitted within College rooms or anywhere within the college curtilage. - 10.
-Please respect all college property at all times.
+- 9. Smoking (including electric cigarettes) is not permitted within College rooms or anywhere within the College curtilage and incurs an automatic fine of £50. - 10.
+Please respect College property at all times.
 Those who cause damage will be charged to have it put right.
-Charges are also imposed for cleaning up unreasonable mess, including litter on the quad, and vomit.
-Where individual perpetrators cannot be identified, collective charges may be imposed on the residents of corridors of buildings, or the JCR. - 11.
-Ball games may not be played in College, except that croquet and boules may be played on the Penrose lawn, and Frisbee (static, not ultimate) may be played on the main lawn from 1 pm to 9

-- pm Riding (bicycles, etc.) and skating (skateboards, rollerblades, etc.) are forbidden throughout the College - 12.
-Please ensure that no activity takes place in public that is likely to offend others living, working, staying or dining in College, and in particular, guests at Guest Night Dinners. - 13.
+Charges are also imposed for cleaning up unreasonable mess, including litter on the quad and vomit.
+Where individual perpetrators cannot be identified, collective charges may be imposed on the residents of corridors of buildings, or the MCR/JCR. - 11.
+Ball games may not be played in College, except that croquet and boules may be played on the Penrose lawn, and Frisbee (static, not ultimate) may be played on the main lawn from 1 pm to 9 pm.
+Riding (bicycles, etc.) and skating (skateboards, rollerblades, scooters etc.) are forbidden throughout the College. - 12.
+Please ensure that no activity takes place in public that is likely to offend others living, working, staying or dining in College, and in particular, guests at Guest Night dinners. - 13.
 Please avoid dropping litter; use the bins provided.
-The JCR is charged when excessive rubbish is left on the quad. - 14.
-The college gardeners work hard to keep the quads and lawns attractive.
+The common rooms can be charged when excessive rubbish is left on the quad. - 14.
+The College gardeners work hard to keep the quads and lawns attractive.
 Please do not walk on the grass in wet weather, and always avoid stepping on verges and flowerbeds, including the corners of borders or lawns.
 In warm weather, you may walk and sit on the lawns, except in Darbishire Quad and the Fellows' Garden, but you must ensure that this does not cause any disturbance, in particular near the Library.
 In Trinity Term, Chapel Lawn is reserved for the use of those taking examinations, who do not wish to talk. - 15.
-Undergraduates may not keep animals of any kind in their rooms, or any common areas. - 16.
-Flags may not be hung out of student bedroom windows.
+Undergraduates may not keep animals of any kind in their rooms, or any common areas.

+16. Flags may not be hung out of student bedroom windows.